SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 || Key `google_pubsub_subscriptionname` (extracted from `subscriptions` as part of `subscription`), example `my-topic-run-sub` |
 || Destination, created from subscription (in this example): PubSub+ topic `gcp/pubsub/my-topic-run-sub`

-This an example of the resulting PubSub+ message dump:
+This an example of the resulting Solace message dump:
 ```
 ^^^^^^^^^^^^^^^^^^ Start Message ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Destination:                            Topic 'gcp/pubsub/my-topic-run-sub'